-- Majestic Pure Fractionated Coconut Oil ($14.98 on Amazon).
+- Majestic Pure Fractionated Coconut Oil ($14.98 on Amazon) is a top recommendation.
 Coconut oil is versatile natural oil that is great for skin and hair.
 It also works as a carrier oil for undiluted essential oils.
 We discuss what fractionated coconut oil is at length in our Vitafusion Melatonin review, so check that our if you are interested in learning more.

-- Knatty Dread Crown & Root Oil ($12.99 on Amazon).
-Made from all natural cold pressed essential oils, this product is said to prevent dryness and other skin irritations.
+- Knatty Dread Crown & Root Oil ($12.99 on Amazon) is made from all natural cold pressed essential oils, and is said to prevent dryness and other skin irritations.
 It’s vegan and non-greasy, too.

-- Aria Starr Jojoba Oil ($10.95 on Amazon).
-This is 100% premium grade, pure and cold pressed jojoba oil with no added fragrance.
+- Aria Starr Jojoba Oil ($10.95 on Amazon) is 100% premium grade, pure and cold pressed jojoba oil with no added fragrance.
 Like coconut oil, jojoba oil is versatile and can be used for more than just scalp massages.

 2. Use a Leave-In Conditioner at Night